tropotek/tkwiki/readme.md

 $ composer update
 ```

 __Warning:__ Upgrading could potentially break the site change the database.
-Back up any DB and
+Remember to back up any DB and
 site files before running these commands.